I don’t like Christmastime. And I should be allowed to say that without being criticised for it.

 Heck, don’t even have a tree if your family hates them.
 Have Mexican fajitas for Christmas lunch, if your family loves them but hates turkey, stuffing and sprouts.
 Nobody else is going to know.

 Finally, as much as society says otherwise, your child doesn’t have to believe in Santa.
-If you have a super-logical Aspie child who questions how Santa can visit several thousand homes per second over one night (without bursting into flames due to air resistance) – or an extremely anxious child who doesn’t want a giant man in a red coat sneaking into their room in the dead of night – I’d encourage you to respect their choice to not believe, or not want to believe.
+If you have a super-logical autistic child who questions how Santa can visit several thousand homes per second over one night (without bursting into flames due to air resistance) – or an extremely anxious child who doesn’t want a giant man in a red coat sneaking into their room in the dead of night – I’d encourage you to respect their choice to not believe, or not want to believe.

 Forced belief in Santa doesn’t add to the child’s sense of Christmas magic, even if it adds to the parent’s.
 Rather, it removes from it.
-After all, that super-logical Aspie probably wants to say thank you to their parents when they open their main present, rather than feel forced to leave it unsaid because they’re supposed to not believe their parents bought it.
+After all, that super-logical child probably wants to say thank you to their parents when they open their main present, rather than feel forced to leave it unsaid because they’re supposed to not believe their parents bought it.

 Handling family expectations